j-r-jones/optsearch/README.md

 naively run and timed using the available utilities from `time.h` and `system()` calls.

-The search itself is done by a particle swarm optimiser, based on SPSO 2011 but with some alterations for this particular type of search problem.
-See the thesis for details of those and why they were necessary.
+The search itself is done by a particle swarm optimiser, based on [SPSO 2011 as described by Clerc](http://clerc.maurice.free.fr/pso/SPSO_descriptions.pdf), but with some alterations for this particular type of search problem.

 For more information, please refer to the related PhD thesis: